• Skip to Content

 A.4 Summer Classes

 Students may earn credits for summer class offered only at the West Virginia University College of Law, other ABA-accredited law schools, or their ABA- approved study abroad programs.
-Students who are on academic probation may earn summer class credits only with the permission of the Academic Standards Committee.
 The College of Law will accept transfer credits only for courses where the student earned a grade of C or better.
-Students may transfer credits for pass/fail courses only with the advance approval of the Associate Dean for Academic Affairs.
+Students may transfer credits for pass/fail courses only with the advance approval of the Academic Standards Committee.
 Independent Studies are not permitted during the summer semesters.

 A.5 Auditing